contains the active ingredient metronidazole

 Keep taking Metrogyl until you finish the bottle, or for as long as your doctor recommends.

-Metrogyl is usually taken for 7 days, however your doctor may prescribe Metrogyl for longer periods depending on the condition you are being treated for.
+For treating infections, Metrogyl is usually taken for 7 days, however your doctor may prescribe Metrogyl for longer or shorter periods of time depending on the condition you are being treated for.

 Check with your doctor if you are not sure how long you should be taking it for.